MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 - In real time with Microsoft Power Automate as the event is executed

 You’ll need to get the Step Id for each response step, regardless of which method you choose.
-This tutorial shows you how to get the Step Id and how to use the Step Id for either scenario.
+This example shows you how to get the Step Id and how to use the Step Id for either scenario.

 ## Get the Step Id for a response step